ZacharySompel/LaravelDockerBoilerplate/README.md

 # Laravel Docker Stack (Dev + Prod-like)

-This repo gives you a **ready-to-run Laravel environment** using Docker.
+This repo gives you a **ready-to-run Laravel+Statamic CMS environment** using Docker.
 It’s designed for **local development** and can be adapted for production-like setups.

 You can use it to: